shuvaethyneill/Mini-SurveyMonkey/README.md

 # Current Progress
 This is the first milestone of our project.
 Our project is on schedule and can be tracked using our Jira Board: https://minisurveymonkey.atlassian.net/jira/software/projects/MS/boards/1

 Currently we have set up MongoDB and integrated it with our MiniSruvey Project.
-The web application is functional for some basic use cases and has the following features implemented so far:
+The web application is functional and has the following features implemented so far:
-- Create Form View + logic
+- **Create Form View + logic**
   - Form questions can be multiple choice, take a number input, or be a text input
     - Multiple choice fields can be individually added or removed (default of 2)
     - Number fields can have a lower or upper bound set
+  - Takes in form title as input
   - Form questions can be individually deleted
-  - Has ability to submit the form or reset the form entirely
+  - Has the ability to submit the form or reset the form entirely
-- View Single Form
+- **View Single Form and Respond**
   - Display all the questions back to the user
-    - missing form name (will be addressed in next release)
+    - Shows form name
-    - Questions that are of type MC are not currently displayed (work in progress)
+    - Correctly displays multiple choice, number field, and text field
+    - User can fill out form with responses and submit
+    - Upon submitting a form, users are brought to a success page and can navigate to the View All Forms page
+- **View All Forms View**
+  - Displays all forms in a list (clickable)
+  - User can also search for a form based on id
+- **User profile**
+  - Users can login with a username to keep track of who is an author or not when responding to forms
+- **Close Form**
+  - Author can close their form.
+Doing so will display form responses (analytics for each question)
+    - Pie chart for multiple choice question
+    - Graph for numerical field question
+    - Scrollable list for text responses
-- Endpoints for all features created
+- **Endpoints for all features created**
   - All CRUD operations supported: Add Form, Edit Form, Read Form, Delete Form

-**What is Submitted on BrightSpace:**
+### What is Submitted on BrightSpace:
 - Source Code
 - UML Class Diagram
 - Database Schema